ESCOMP/ESMStandardNames/StandardNamesRules.rst

    <br />

 *******************
-CCPP Standard Names
+Earth System Modeling (ESM) Standard Names
 *******************

-This document contains information about the rules used to create Standard Names for use with the Common Community Physics Package (CCPP).
+This document contains information about the rules used to create Standard Names for use with Earth System Models.
 It describes the

-* CCPP Standard Name rules
+* ESM Standard Name rules
 * Standard Name qualifiers
 * Other common standard name components
 * Acronyms, abbreviations, and aliases